 Mary Jeanette Kelly

 Mary Jeanette Kelly aged 25 was found murdered on November 8th in her room at Millers Court Whitechapel.
 Her face and body had been mutilated to the point of almost destroying her identifying features.
-Her organs had been removed and scattered around the room, but none were found to be missing.
-There was no suggestion that the removal of the organs had been committed by anyone with medical knowledge.
+Her organs had been removed and scattered around the room, contrary to the accepted belief, I found none to be missing.
+There was no suggestion that the removal of the organs from the body had been committed by anyone with medical knowledge.